 Where to stay in Tennoji?

 Due to this area’s development, fortunately, you are able to find accommodation here to be pretty cheap.
-So, in spirit of that, I have picked a cheap place in the form of ‘BON Condominium Namba Ebisu’.
+So, in the spirit of that, I have picked a cheap place in the form of ‘BON Condominium Namba Ebisu’.
 This is an apartment-style hotel where you have a private bathroom and kitchen but will not have typical services like room cleaning you would find in a regular hotel.
 It is only a six-minute walk to the retro ‘Shinsekai’ area, and a ten-minute walk to ‘Tennoji Park’.
 You have plenty to see and do from this location, and by saving some money with this accommodation here, I am sure you will be able to enjoy your time even more.

-That was the top recommendations for areas and hotels in Osaka, so we will round off here.
+Those were the top recommendations for areas and hotels in Osaka, so we will round off here.
 Are you ready to prepare all the practical details of your trip?
 Once that is done, you can look forward to an amazing trip to one of Japan’s best cities.
 We wish you a great trip!